Configuration

 Validation Settings

-The val (validation) settings for YOLO models involve various hyperparameters and configurations used to evaluate the model's performance on a validation dataset.
-These settings influence the model's performance, speed, and accuracy.
-Common YOLO validation settings include batch size, validation frequency during training, and performance evaluation metrics.
-Other factors affecting the validation process include the validation dataset's size and composition, as well as the specific task the model is employed for.
+Validation settings for YOLO models involve hyperparameters and configurations to evaluate performance on a validation dataset.
+These settings influence performance, speed, and accuracy.
+Common settings include batch size, validation frequency, and performance metrics.
+The validation dataset's size and composition, along with the specific task, also affect the process.

 Argument | Type | Default | Description |